This Lesser-Known Colorado Ski Area Is FREE On Sundays

 Prior to Howelsen’s arrival in Steamboat Springs, skiing was simply a means of transportation in the snowy mountain conditions.

 Mr. Howelsen introduced locals to the thrill of European ski jumping, eventually building a permanent ski jump on Elk Park.
 A few years later, Elk Park was renamed Howelsen Hill.
-The mountain has produced more Olympians than any other mountain in the United States.

 Today, Howelsen Hill is owned and operated by the City of Steamboat Springs.
 The city started funding Howelsen Hill’s free days on Sundays as a way to celebrate the community’s Olympian spirit and pay homage to the ski area’s historic significance.